 The Gulanga Program logo is based on an artwork by Kristie Peters.

 Gulanga Services & Activities

-The Gulanga Program provides consultancy support for organisations and their staff, including:
+The Gulanga Program provides tailored support for organisations and their staff, including:

 - Engaging with agencies to support and promote good practice standards for culturally appropriate community services

-- Peer support and mentoring for Aboriginal and Torres Strait Islander peoples employed in the community sector
+- Peer support and mentoring for Aboriginal and/or Torres Strait Islander peoples employed in the community sector

 - Engaging with government and non-government agencies through forums and networks, over the phone, and face-to-face meetings.

-Find out more about how you can access consultancy support.
+Find out more about how you can access tailored support.

 Resources & Tools

-Gulanga Program staff identify and develop resources and tools to assist services to better respond and deliver culturally appropriate services to Aboriginal and Torres Strait Islander peoples.
+Gulanga Program staff identify and develop resources and tools to assist services to better respond and deliver culturally appropriate services to Aboriginal and/or Torres Strait Islander peoples.